-We are also acutely aware of the Fresh Start Agreement Funding, which is enabling already existing integrated schools that have sought so hard to be part of the educational landscape to survive into the future.
-NICIE acknowledges the huge commitment that the Treasury, NIO, and DE have made to this.
+We are also acutely aware of the Fresh Start Agreement Funding for capital buildings, which is enabling already existing integrated schools that have sought so hard to be part of the educational landscape to survive into the future.
+NICIE acknowledges the huge commitment that the Treasury, NIO (Northern Ireland Office), and DE have made to this.